malibrud/AdventOfCode2021/README.md

 ## Day 18
 * Parsing of the snail numbers wasn't too compilcated.
-At first chose to implement as a binary tree, but the 'explode' operation because too complex.
-After a lot of work decided to keep the representation as a string because it helped with the explode operation and also helped see what was going on.
+At first chose to implement as a binary tree, but the 'explode' operation became too complex.
+After a lot of work, I decided to keep the representation as a string because it helped with the explode operation and also helped see what was going on.
 The snails should really look into the place-value system of numbers.